ChrisJAllan/vr-video-player-overlay/README.md

 game which is normally at the center moves to 1/4 and 3/4 of the window.
 With --cursor-wrap, the cursor position in VR will match the real position of the cursor relative to the window and with --no-cursor-wrap the cursor will match the position of the cursor as the game sees it.

 Note: --cursor-scale is set to 0 by default in 180 degrees stereoscopic mode and 2 in other modes.
-Also --no-cursor-wrap is set by default in --flat mode.
+Also --no-cursor-wrap is set by default in --flat mode.\
+Note: When fullscreening a video, the video player can add black bars to the top and bottom.
+If you do not want black blacks then you either have to view the video in windowed mode or try launching mpv with the `--panscan=1.0` option.

 # Games
 This vr video player can also be used to play games in VR to to get a 3D effect, and even for games that don't support VR.\